 We all want, I think, as people professionals to create the conditions, or to create the opportunity for leaders to create the conditions, where people can come in and be their best.

 Sharon: When I was thinking about this, "kindness as a KPI" and the business case for kindness.
 My first question was, do we really need a business case to do what we believe is in the best interests of our customers, people, supply chain, business?
-I was thinking to myself, if we believe that it would make work or an organization a better place, do we need a business case, was my first kind of thought?
+I was thinking to myself, if we believe that it would make work or an organisation a better place, do we need a business case, was my first kind of thought?

 Alex: No, I mean, everything you say is absolutely right.
 And I guess, if I play that back to the conversation or the narrative around employee engagement, maybe a decade ago – HR, basically, was talking about sickness absence and labor turnover.
 That's what we'd come to the table with.
-And it's actually not very helpful, not least because sickness absence focuses on the kind of the 3 or 4% of the organization, not the 97 or 96% of the organization that you really want to kind of find out.
+And it's actually not very helpful, not least because sickness absence focuses on the kind of the 3 or 4% of the organisation, not the 97 or 96% of the organisation that you really want to kind of find out.
 So we were measuring the wrong thing at the wrong end.

 And we still need to measure it.
 That's fine.
 But that was the only tool in the box.
 And what I found fascinating about employee engagement was it almost unleashed a whole different approach to analytics and helped HR catch up, because finance and marketing had all the tools and they had all the space for the conversation at the board table.
-What was fascinating about even a simple approach to measuring employee engagement using effectively a qualitative methodology that you quantified in order to kind of put some numbers around it is that for the first time, HR, we're in the position to be able to say, "look, we've got a measure here of how awful the organization's feeling and how good it is over here.
+What was fascinating about even a simple approach to measuring employee engagement using effectively a qualitative methodology that you quantified in order to kind of put some numbers around it is that for the first time, HR, we're in the position to be able to say, "look, we've got a measure here of how awful the organisation's feeling and how good it is over here.
 If we do this, this and this, we can transform the bottom-line impact".

 The presentation, I remember was with the HR director of B&Q, and he said, basically, by shifting the dial from whatever it was, 26% engagement to 50% engagement, that's £120,000,000 on the business.
 Now, as soon as you start to talk that language, the chief exec and the director of finances, the CFO, their ears perk up.